-Loan Interest
+Loan interest

 Interest on loans is not accrued or taken into income on an ongoing basis because there is doubt as to the recoverability of the loans.
 Income from loans is taken into income on a cash basis.
+For non-performing loans, specific provisions are made for the unsecured portion of the loan.
+The amount of the provision is dependent upon the extent of the delinquency.

-Investment Income
+Investment income

-Income from investments is accounted for on the accruals basis, consistent with IFRS 15.
+Income from investments is accounted for on the accruals basis, consistent with IAS 18.

-(k) Government grants
+(k) Government grant